 Tamarind Nectar or Syrup: Often, the nectar is a tamarind concentrate that has water, sugar, and other additives.
 This is an ideal way to add tamarind to drinks that are stirred or shaken.
 You can find the nectar in many grocery stores, often in the juice aisle and sometimes in the whole foods or organic section.

 Tamarind Paste or Concentrate: This is a thicker tamarind product that is good to use in blended drinks such as the tamarind margarita.
-The paste can be found in ethnic food grocers and sections of many markets.
+The paste can be found in the international aisle of many supermarkets, in local gourmet shops, or online retailers.
 You can also process raw tamarind pods into a paste or puree yourself.
 It can be a daunting task, though well worth the effort, especially if you are also interested in cooking with it.

 Agua de Tamarindo: This is a popular drink in Mexico and can be made at home by boiling fresh tamarind pods in water until liquified, then combining it with sugar.
 Tamarindo also makes an appearance as a bottled soda, including one produced by Jarritos.
 These can often be found in Mexican markets.